 We have implemented new courses this year in reading and math success.
-All students in grades 7-11 who have scores below the 25th percentile on the NWEA Reading and Math assessments will be placed in one of these classes, designed to focus on targeted skills that each student needs in order to be successful in these areas.
+These classes are designed to focus on targeted skills that each student needs in order to be successful in these areas.
 These courses, and the student's core courses in English, Math, Science, and Social Studies will take priority over all other coursework.
-These courses are not optional for students whose NWEA scores are below the 25th percentile.
+These courses are not optional for students whose NWEA scores and growth fall below the expected limits.